Finding Your Voice: Why It Matters More Than You Think

 Who do you need to say it to?

 If it helps, you can start by telling me.
 I’ll keep it confidential, I promise (I’m a therapist, remember—a human vault).
-Sometimes if you can share with just one other person or even a journal, that helps to pave the way.
+Sometimes, sharing with just one other person or even a journal can help pave the way.

 You realize you’re okay, you’re still here, and the sky didn’t fall.